 17 governors are elected by our Foundation Trust’s public, patient or carer members and five are elected by staff members.

-There are also five appointed governors who are nominated by stakeholders such as the local authority, commissioning groups, or other organisations.
+There are also four appointed governors who are nominated by stakeholders such as the local authority, or other organisations.

 We see the Council as our critical friend and guardian of our values.
 Collectively and individually its role is vital as it acts as a link to the hospital community by: